xcp-ng/xcp-ng-org/docs/appendix/cli_reference.md

 sr-introduce name-label=name physical-size=physical_size type=type content-type=content_type uuid=sr_uuid
 ```

-Just places an SR record into the database.
+Just places an <abbr title="Storage Repository">SR</abbr> record into the database.
 Use `device-config` to specify additional parameters in the form `device-config:parameter_key=parameter_value`, for example:

 ```
 xe sr-introduce device-config:device=/dev/sdb1
 ```

 :::tip
 This command is never used in normal operation.
-This advanced operation might be useful when an SR must be reconfigured as shared after it was created or to help recover from various failure scenarios.
+This advanced operation might be useful when an <abbr title="Storage Repository">SR</abbr> must be reconfigured as shared after it was created or to help recover from various failure scenarios.
 :::

 ### `sr-probe`